 With this rough plan in place daily planning becomes a cinch.
 You know already what your main focus is each day and you can make a list of 'bonus' tasks that would be great if you can fit in but not your priority.

 You can use any planner, notebook or journal.
 I use a journal system called BestSelf (post incoming on that very soon!) that is essentially a planner but also a gratitude journal and goal focused target planner.
 I find writing down my tasks works way better than trying to make digital plans. iCal is used for jobs and meetings but I use a pen and paper for planning tasks and priorities.
-Then I take 5 minutes to plan my day in the evening which helps me sleep better and dump thoughts for each job as I wrote them down next to it.
+If time allows it, I often try and plan the next day before I go home but sometimes it's while I get ready to relax for an hour or so before bed which helps me sleep better as I'm not worrying about how I'm going to fit everything in the next day.
 So my day plan might look like this:

 - 6.30am wake and dress